benjyblack/honours/README.md

 * UI Bootstrap - Defined as bower module in the [bower.json](bower.json) file.

 ## Quick Install
-  The quickest way to get started with MEAN is to clone the project and utilize it like this:
+  The quickest way to get started with this project is to clone it and utilize it like this:

   Install dependencies: